classic-terra/documents/proposals/v11_1-proposal.md

 ### Upgrade Instructions for Validators

+> **IMPORTANT**: This release requires Go version 1.22.12.
+Please ensure you have upgraded your Go installation before proceeding with the client upgrade.
+Validators running older Go versions will not be able to compile and run the new release.

 As soon as the chain automatically halts at the designated upgrade block height follow the upgrade procedure.
 Please **don't execute these commands before the chain has halted**: